Legendary monastery

 Tabo monastery was founded more than 1000 years ago, in 996 AD.
 The ancient part of this monastery resembles a fortress, made of sand and clay.
 There is a reason for this – Tabo was often attacked by gangs of nomads and enemy armies.
 There are some 50 lamas in Tabo currently.

 For many centuries Tabo is one of the most important monasteries and learning centers for Tibetan Buddhists.
-Premises of monastery are covered with countless frescoes – nearly all chambers are lavishly adorned with exquisite paintings.
+The premises of the monastery are covered with countless frescoes – nearly all chambers are lavishly adorned with exquisite paintings.
 Especially showy is the beautiful cobalt blue color.
 Due to these paintings Tabo Monastery often is nicknamed – “Ajanta of the Himalayas” – after the beautifully painted Ajanta Caves in Maharashtra.

 It was here where one of the great sagas of the 20th century started.
 Several German alpinists were captured here by Brits in 1939.
-Germans escaped in mountains and later the adventures of one of them – Heinrich Harrer – were described in a book “Seven Years in Tibet”.
+Germans escaped in mountains and later the adventures of one of them – Heinrich Harrer – were described in the book “Seven Years in Tibet”.

 Caves